Some of the cons we talk about in that autosave article:

 These extensions bring convenient HTML and/or CSS snippets to VSCode:

 Emmet is a built-in VSCode feature that provides HTML and CSS snippets like these extensions.
-As stated in the official VSCode Emmet guide, it is enabled by default in html, haml, pug, slim, jsx, xml, xsl, css, scss, sass, less, and stylus files.
+As you’ll see in the official VSCode Emmet guide, it’s enabled by default in html, haml, pug, slim, jsx, xml, xsl, css, scss, sass, less, and stylus files.

 Notice how similar the abbreviations are to CSS selectors.
-This is by design; as stated on the official website, Emmet syntax is inspired by CSS selectors.
+It’s by design; as stated on the official website, Emmet syntax is inspired by CSS selectors.

 Until VSCode had it built-in, these extensions helped enable the feature in the editor: